- Conto QuickPay

-Provider of Payment Initiation Service – UAB “Argentum mobile” (Trademark Contomobile) company code 304285884, address Tuskulėnų st. 33C-55, LT-09219 Vilnius, Lithuania, e-mail address firstname.lastname@example.org; Electronic Money Institution License No. 5, issued as of 29 November 2016, supplemented as of 30 January 2020; the licensing and supervisory authority is the Bank of Lithuania www.lb.lt; the data on the UAB Argentum mobile accumulated and stored in the Register of Legal Entities of the Republic of Lithuania).
-More detailed information on the UAB Argentum mobile may be found at www.contomobile.com.
+Provider of Payment Initiation Service – Contomobile UAB company code 304285884, address Tuskulėnų st. 33C-55, LT-09219 Vilnius, Lithuania, e-mail address firstname.lastname@example.org; Electronic Money Institution License No. 5, issued as of 29 November 2016, supplemented as of 30 January 2020; the licensing and supervisory authority is the Bank of Lithuania www.lb.lt; data relating to the Contomobile UAB are filed with the Register of Legal Entities of the Republic of Lithuania.
+More detailed information on the Contomobile UAB may be found at www.contomobile.com.

-Payer – a natural person or a legal entity, who is initiating a Payment Order using Payment Initiation Service provided by Contomobile.
+Payer – a natural person or a legal entity that initiates a payment order using Contomobile’s Payment Initiation Service.

-Payment service provider (PSP) – herein in these rules it shall be understood as a Payment Service Provider, in whose institution the Payer has his/her payment account, from which the Payer intends to execute a payment transfer (i.e. banks, other credit institutions, electronic money institutions, etc.).
+Payment Service Provider (PSP) – the financial institution that provides the payment account to the Payer, from which the Payer intends to execute a payment transaction initiated via Contomobile’s Payment Initiation Service (e. g. banks, other credit institutions, electronic money institutions, etc.).

-Other notions shall have the same meaning as defined in Notions.
+Other capitalised terms shall have the same meaning given on the Contomobile website.